Kaktus735/pytest_pet_api/README.md

 ### Tests

 See `/tests` folder\
-Last 13 tests is solution of task №19.7.2
+Last 13 tests is a solution of task №19.7.2

 ### Settings

-See credentials in file `settings.py`\
+See credentials in the file `settings.py`\
 File contains credentials for two users, uses in tests.